natsmarinho/rate-page/readme.md

 ## Table of contents

 - Overview
-  - The challenge: the challenge is to build out this interactive rating component and get it looking as close to the design as possible.
+  - The challenge is to build out this interactive rating component and get it looking as close to the design as possible.
 - My process: It took me 5 days to build this.
   - Built with: #HTML5 #CSS3 #JAVASCRIPT
   - What I learned: I've learned how to use display block none in one <section> and then showing up after clicking on the submit button.
 And also I've learned more how to built a responsive page.